marwahmh/ES-Project1/README.md

 <img width="481" alt="Screen Shot 2021-04-11 at 1 05 31 PM" src="https://user-images.githubusercontent.com/49562717/114301810-9b9ea680-9ac6-11eb-931c-5cda4fdbd7dc.png">

 Output: https://drive.google.com/file/d/1spVxLQkFRArvk3AICtrd3Z3w1sfNeTWR/view?usp=sharing

+# Applications
+We developed two applications each of which has its source code in its corresponding branch in branchs Application1 and Application2.

+## Application1: Tempreature Sensor
+### Objective
+Read the ambient temperature using a sensor every 30 sec.
+Produce an alarm (LED flashing) when the temperature exceeds a threshold.
+### Main Functions
+* setThreshold(): converts the user's input thershold from text to decimal.
+* ReadTemp(): Transmits the addresses to the temperature registers and receives the current measured temperature through the I2C1 bus.
+Then, it converts it to text and transmits it through UART to the user.
+Lastly, ReRunMe is called for the task to run every 30 sec.
+* compareToThreshold():Compares the measured temperature obtained from ReadTemp() to the decimal equivalent of the user inout threshold obtained by setThreshold().
+If the measure temp is higher than the threshold, the function calls a task that toggles the LED 10 times.
+* Note: the user input (threshold) is received through UART in the USART1_IRQHandler()

+## Application2: Parking Sensor
+### Objective
+Produce a sound that reflects how close is the car from the nearest object.
+A buzzer will be used to produce beeps and the duration between the beeps reflects how far is the object.

+### Main Functions
+* void readData()
+  * Gets called every tick to update the triggered pin and enable the HAL_TIM.
+* void measureDist()
+  * measures the distance aand produce the buzz sound delay accodringly.
+Note that it starts only when distance measured is less than 100 cm.

 ## For the Tempreature Sensor
 ### Test1: Measured Temp. exceeded Threshold